acarlson99/BYTV/README.md

 #### Description

 ```
-BYTV adds features to YouTube (inspired by BetterTTV for Twitch)
+BetterYTV adds features to YouTube (inspired by BetterTTV for Twitch)

 Adds new emotes to live chat